-Barolo wine beef stew, ‘Spezzatino di manzo al Barolo’ in Italian, is a traditional second course from Piedmont region, it has an intense, very tasty taste because of the wine in which the beef is first left to marinade for 4 hours and then cooked with one of our best Italian wines, Barolo, a full-bodied wine produced in Piedmont in the village of Barolo, Langhe area.
-This wine requires ageing for at least 38 months, it is a robust wine with an intense and persistent bouquet.
-Usually the Barolo stew is served with polenta or even with mashed potatoes.
+Beef stew in Barolo wine is a traditional meat dish from the Piedmont region, with an intense flavour given by the red wine.
+The beef is first marinated for 4 hours and then cooked with Barolo, a full-bodied red wine produced in the Piedmontese village of Barolo in the Langhe.
+This wine requires ageing for at least 38 months and is a strong wine with an intensive and persistent bouquet.

 There is also a typical Risotto made with Barolo wine: red-wine-risotto-with-barolo-docg

 Serves 4, Preparation time 10 mins + 4 hours marinating, Cooking time 45 mins

 - 1 kg and 1/2 of beef shoulder

 - 200 ml of meat stock